jigmetnamgyal/beats-wk/README.md

 Wangchuk Kinga beats market place.
 Buy Wangchuk Kinga's beats.

 # Notes
+- Lets stick to JS Functions for all components and pages.
+And use hooks instead of component lifecycle.
 - Please use camelCase for classes.
 Example: camelCase
 - please use a specific class for your files so that it does not clash with similar named classes on other files.
 Example: if you are working on a contact page, add "contact" before all your classes.
 No generic classes like "header", "logo".
 - Function and Classes should not be camelCase, it should be PascalCase.
 Meaning every words first letter is capitalized.
 Example: PascalCase